h-kevins/Particle-Concentration-Sensor-using-Arduino/README.md

 Column 7: Voltage data from the MEMS microphone

 # Common problems
-Make sure that the circuit is correctly made.
+  - Make sure that the circuit is correctly made.
-Clear the MATLAB workspace after each use.
+  - Clear the MATLAB workspace after each use.
-Check the connectionson the PMS5003.
+  - Check the connections on the PMS5003.